Centrality dependence of kinetic freeze-out temperature and transverse flow velocity in high energy nuclear collisions: Introduction

 \section{Introduction}

 }

-The kinetic freeze-out temperature ($T_0$ or $T_{kin}$) of emission source and the transverse flow velocity ($\beta_T$) of produced particles are two important quantities at the stage of kinetic freeze-out which is the last stage in high energy particle-particle, particle-nucleus, and nucleus-nucleus collisions.
-From the initial stage to the last stage, the interacting system undergoes at least the stage of chemical freeze-out which is the medium stage in high energy collisions.
-It is expected that the freeze-out parameters are centrality and energy dependent in different collisions at different energies.
-In particular, the centrality dependent freeze-out parameters at given energy can be studied in nuclear collisions which contain particle-nucleus and nucleus-nucleus collisions.
+The kinetic freeze-out temperature ($T_0$ or $T_{kin}$) of emission source and the transverse flow velocity ($\beta_T$) of produced particles are two important quantities at the stage of kinetic freeze-out which is the last stage in high energy proton-proton, proton-nucleus, and nucleus-nucleus collisions~\cite{1,2,3}, where $T_0$ and $\beta_T$ reflect the thermal motion of produced particles and the collective expansion of emission source respectively.
+From the initial stage to the last stage, the interacting system undergoes different stages among which there is the stage of chemical freeze-out.
+It is expected that the freeze-out parameters are event centrality and collision energy dependent due to the fact that the violent degree of impact is related to the amount of energy deposition which results in given excitation and expansion degrees of the system.
+In particular, the event centrality dependent freeze-out parameters at given collision energy can be studied in proton-nucleus and nucleus-nucleus collisions.
+Although, the proton-proton collisions are not considered in the present work, the centrality of proton-proton collisions can be also determined by particle multiplicity.

-As the result of soft excitation process, the transverse momentum ($p_T$) spectra of charged particles in low $p_T$ region contain information of $T_0$ and $\beta_T$.
-The $p_T$ spectra of soft process reflect the joint result of thermal motion of produced particles and collective expansion of emission source which are described by $T_0$ and $\beta_T$ respectively.
-That is, in low $p_T$ spectra, the contributions of thermal motion and collective expansion are needed to separate in order to extract $T_0$ and $\beta_T$.
-There are more than one methods to extract $T_0$ and $\beta_T$.
-These methods include the blast-wave model with Boltzmann-Gibbs [1--3] or Tsallis statistics [4], the alternative method using the Boltzmann [2, 5--11] or Tsallis distribution [12, 13], etc. From the similarity to the ideal gas model in thermodynamics, the methods used the Boltzmann-Gibbs statistics and Boltzmann distribution are our favorite.
+As the result of soft excitation process, the transverse momentum ($p_T$) spectra of charged particles in low $p_T$ region contain information of $T_0$ and $\beta_T$~\cite{1,2,3}.
+There are multiple methods to extract $T_0$ and $\beta_T$.
+These methods include the blast-wave model with Boltzmann-Gibbs~\cite{1,2,3} or Tsallis statistics~\cite{4}, the alternative method using the Boltzmann~\cite{2,5,6,7,8,9,10,11} or Tsallis distribution~\cite{12,13}, etc. The Boltzmann-Gibbs statistics and Boltzmann distribution are our preferred methods due to their similarity with the ideal gas model in thermodynamics.